voucherifyio/voucherify-openapi/docs/custom-webhook-sites/introduction-to-webhook.md

 ## Events in the Project Settings

-The following events can send a webhook:
+The following events listed in the Project Settings can send a webhook:
 - Redemption events:
   - [Redemption succeeded](ref:events-redemption-succeeded "Redemption succeeded webhook documentation")
   - [Redemption failed](ref:events-redemption-failed "Redemption failed webhook documentation")